DragonMinded/netboot/README.md

-# Tools for working with a NetDimm
+# Tools for working with a net dimm

 This repository started when I looked at triforcetools.py and realized that it was ancient (Python2) and contained a lot of dead code.
 So, as one of the first projects I did when setting up my NNC to netboot was to port triforcetools.py to Python3, clean up dead code and add type hints.
 I also added percentage display for transfer and `--help` to the command-line.
-This has been tested on a Naomi with a NetDimm, but has not been verified on Triforce/Chihiro.
+This has been tested on a Naomi with a net dimm, but has not been verified on Triforce/Chihiro.
 There is no reason why it should not work, however.

 ## Setup Requirements